 Police took Webster from his home in Cambridge on Nov.
 30, 1849, without telling him why.
 Webster gave the police information about the murder without knowing why he’d been arrested.
 He found out when they took him to the Leverett Street jail.

 The 1850 trial, from March 19 to April 1, attracted 60,000 people who watched all or part of the proceedings.
 Journalists came from Europe to cover it.

 Trial and Punishment

 Chief Justice Lemuel Shaw made a controversial ruling to allow circumstantial evidence in the trial.
 Parkman’s dentist testified that the jawbone with false teeth found in the furnace was unquestionably Parkman’s.

-Webster was poorly served by his defense lawyers (Rufus Choate and Daniel Webster had refused to defend him).
-The jury found Webster guilty, though many people believed there was a reasonable doubt that he committed the crime.
+Rufus Choate and Daniel Webster had refused to defend Webster, and his lawyers didn’t serve him well.
+The jury then found Webster guilty, though many people believed there was a reasonable doubt that he committed the crime.